lhange42/Engineering_4_Notebook/README.md

   in this [assignment](https://github.com/lhange42/Engineering_4_Notebook/blob/main/Python/Flash/hello_world/app.py) you have to make a program that allows you to open a web browser and search your pi's ip and make it display hello world

 ### Lessons Learned
   This assignment was pretty straight forward and provided a good basic understanding on how it works.
+It shows how to setup a web server.
+All you have to do is google the ip and you'll be able to access the pi's web server from anywhere.

 ### Images and Links
 <img src="Images/Hello_World_Flask-Lukas.png" width="400">